-6.1 Traffic Control Plans
+6.1 Traffic Guidance Schemes

-Prior to implementation, construction traffic management measures will require the preparation of approved TCPs.
-TCPs indicate the road worksite arrangements to ensure the safety of all road users as well as workers at the site.
+Prior to implementation, construction traffic management measures will require the preparation of approved TGSs.
+TGSs indicate the road worksite arrangements to ensure the safety of all road users as well as workers at the site.

-Works that have been identified as requiring a TCP are Gates 3 and 4.
+Works that have been identified as requiring a TGS for the main TVH Gate.

-Preliminary TCPs have been developed in accordance with AS1742.3 and the Transport for NSW Traffic control at work sites Technical Manual (July 2018).
-These have been designed by a qualified person holding the current Transport for NSW 'Prepare Work Zone Traffic Management Plans' accreditation.
-The TCPs are provided in Appendix B.
+A TGS has been prepared for the proposed work zone which is provided in Appendix B. These have been designed by a qualified person holding the current Transport for NSW 'Prepare Work Zone Traffic Management Plans' accreditation.

-It should be noted that any road occupancy will require approval from Tweed Shire Council with local residents/neighbours also being consulted prior to activities commencing.
+Any road occupancy will require approval from Tweed Shire Council with local residents/neighbours also being consulted prior to activities commencing.